 Here are four great coping strategies to try out.

 Experiencing the world around you can help you feel less lonely.
 If you have trouble with your vision or hearing, you might not experience the world as vividly as others.
 This can make it hard to connect with others.

-If you’re visually impaired you might have had to relearn how to do lots of everyday activities like cooking, cleaning and walking.
-This can have a profound impact on your mental health.
+If you’re visually impaired you might have had to re-learn how to do everyday activities like cooking, cleaning and walking.
+This can have a negative impact on your mental health.

 3. Set small milestones

 It's easier to get through difficult periods if you keep yourself motivated along the way.
 Set yourself small milestones that you can achieve independently.

 This could be anything – it might be doing 10,000 steps every day for a week, reading a book a week for 4 weeks, or learning how to have a basic conversation in Spanish.

 Go for small, manageable tasks that’ll help you feel a sense of achievement.
 The boost in your self-esteem could help ease any feelings of loneliness, and increase your confidence – as well as providing a welcome distraction.

 With the dark and cold days over the last few months, you might have spent less time connecting with nature.
 But the days get warmer and longer as we get into March, and the environment changes.
 Birds, bees, blossom and flowers all become more present.
 How you connect with nature might feel different to gloomy November days.